stav-bentov/Bot-Detective/README.md

 8. You can browse through Twitter and have fun with Bot Detective.

 ## Files/ Folders Descriptor
-- `extension` Code of extension, including menifest, content scripts and background script.
+- `/extension` Code of extension, including menifest, content scripts and background script.
 - `API_requests.py` The server, created by using Fast API, get the requests and generate responses with the help of `Detector.py` that runs the model.
 - `Detector.py` Use the model and Twitter API for calculating results of classification and information about followers.
 - `Build_Dataset.py` Building of united dataset: `Datasets/all_df.csv`, calculate metadata and dervied features.
 - `Build_Model.py` Building the Random Forest model based on the united dataset: `Datasets/all_df.csv`.
 This script includes grid search of Gaussian Naive Bayes, Random Forest and Linear SVC classifiers.
-- `Datasets` Include classified Twitter users and united dataset `all_df.csv`.
+- `/Datasets` Include classified Twitter users and united dataset `all_df.csv`.
+- `/Videos`, `/Articles`,`/Gifs`,`/Photos`, `/Knesset` Folders that are not part of the technical develop of Bot Detctive, read README of them for more info.

 ## Visual Overview
 - #### User's classifications